DolbyLaboratories/daaplay/README.md

 ## Integrating DAA into iOS

-Apple offers developers several API options for implementing audio functionality, including `CoreAudio`, `AUGraph`, `AVAudioEngine`, `AVAudioPlayer`, and `AVPlayer`.
+Apple offers developers several API options for implementing audio functionality, including `CoreAudio`, `AUGraph`, `AVSampleBufferAudioRenderer`, `AVAudioEngine`, `AVAudioPlayer`, and `AVPlayer`.
 Each option offers a different trade-off of flexibility, complexity, and abstraction.

 DAAPlay integrates DAA with the `AVAudioEngine` API. `AVAudioEngine` is the API with the highest level of abstraction that still has the flexibility needed to integrate DAA.